Tucker Jenkins

-Peter "Tucker" Jenkins is a main character of British children's drama series Grange Hill, who appeared as a main cast member in the first four seasons.
-He would later guest appear in the show throughout its thirty-season run and would feature in his own spin-off Tucker's Luck.
+Peter "Tucker" Jenkins is a main character of British children's drama series Grange Hill, who appeared as a main cast member in the first four series.
+He would later guest appear in the show throughout its thirty-series run and would feature in his own spin-off Tucker's Luck.
 Tucker was played by Todd Carty in all his appearances.
 The show followed his progression from an unruly child to a rebellious teenager to a young man on the dole.